Number : Season 2, Serial 4 of 9.

 2) “All Roads Lead To Rome”

 Plot : The First Doctor, Vicki, Ian and Barbara take a well-earned sabbatical in an empty Roman villa.
 The Doctor is then mistaken for a famous musical bard and is sent to the court of Emperor Nero.

 Whats good : They make good use of the Beeb’s period costume and prop department.

 Whats bad : It’s really dull.

 Review With Spoilers : Hartnell’s era can be credited with show-casing some rich and inspired science-fiction stories.
-It peppered these, with historical period drama episodes.
+It peppered these, with historical period dramas.
 Helped in part by free and easy access to the BBC’s huge period costume and prop department, which no doubt kept the budget costs down.

 Within these historical pieces though, it was a mixed bag.
-The Aztecs was an enjoyable period episode, which managed to walk the line between talky historical and action/drama.
+The Aztecs was an enjoyable period story, which managed to walk the line between talky historical and action/drama.
 As did Reign Of Terror.
 The Crusade which was the best of the quartet – in terms of blending drama and action.

 However, even at the shorter (than usual) running time of only 1 hour The Romans is still at least 30 minutes, too long!

-The Doctor is mistaken for a famous travelling bard and is foribly taken to Rome to be employed in the service of Emperor Nero.
+The Doctor is mistaken for a famous travelling bard and is forcibly taken to Rome to be employed in the service of Emperor Nero.

 There is little in the way of any real drama here, so some of the effort in the production values is lost, without a decent plot to push the story along – it’s just all a little too dull.

 “……and remember, we’re only here as observers!
 We must not interfere with the course of progress, or try to accelerate man’s achievements or progress!”
 The Doctor

 There is alot of unusually enforced slapstick humour present here, aswell.
 Which seems oddly out of place, alongside the attempts to present a serious Roman drama.
 Not least the Doctor’s dispatching of an assassin sent to kill him, with bizarrely uncharacteristic verve.